- New Recipes

-This clone recipe may be for the whole hamburger, but anybody who knows about Tommy's goes there because they love the chili that's on the burger—and that's the part of this clone they seek.
+My Tommy's World Famous Hamburger recipe may be for the whole hamburger, but anybody who knows about Tommy's goes there because they love the chili that's on the burger—and that's the part of this burger they seek.
 Turns out it's an old chili con carne recipe created back in 1946 by Tommy's founder, Tommy Koulax, for his first hamburger stand on the corner of Beverly and Rampart Boulevards in Los Angeles.

 By adding the right combination of water and flour and broth and spices to the meat, we can create a thick, tomato-less chili sauce worthy of the gajillions of southern California college students that make late-night Tommy's runs a four-year habit.
 And if you don't live near one of the two dozen Tommy's outlets, you can still get a gallon of Tommy's famous chili shipped to you.
 But I hope you really like the stuff, because you'll shell out around 70 bucks for the dry ice packaging and overnight shipping.
 And don't expect to see the ingredients on the label (drat!) since the chili comes packed in a gallon-size mustard jug.

 Check out more of my famous hamburger copycat recipes here.

 Source: Even More Top Secret Recipes by Todd Wilbur.

 - 1 pound ground beef (not lean)

 - 1/4 cup flour plus 1 1/4 cups flour

 Includes eight (8) 79¢ recipes of your choice each month!

 Annual TSR Club (Big Sale!)Read more